cmelisa/life_time_by_hand_type/README.md

-# solaklik_ve_omur_arasindaki_iliski
+# life_time_by_hand_type
-Project using pandas and Bayesian statistics to see if left-handed people die earlier than right-handed people
+It is a project that analyzes life expectancy according to hand types using Bayes' theorem and probability statistics.